RoamGuru Roam Guru

 • Operating since 1830, this is Valencia's most historic horchatería

-• The horchata is made fresh daily using a traditional recipe
+• The horchata is made fresh daily using a recipe that predates electricity

 • Pair with fartons, sweet elongated pastries designed for dipping (€4.50 for horchata + fartons)

-• The interior is a beautiful example of Valencian modernism
+• The interior is a beautiful example of Valencian modernism—look up at the ceiling

 2. Horchatería Daniel (Calle del Pintor López 6, open daily 08:00-22:00)